volcano-sh/volcano/docs/design/job-api.md

     // RestartJobAction if this action is set, the whole job will be restarted RestartJobAction Action = "RestartJob"
     // RestartTaskAction if this action is set, only the task will be restarted; default action.
-    // This action can not work togther with job level events, e.g. JobUnschedulable RestartTaskAction Action = "RestartTask"
+    // This action can not work together with job level events, e.g. JobUnschedulable RestartTaskAction Action = "RestartTask"
     // TerminateJobAction if this action is set, the whole job wil be terminated
     // and can not be resumed: all Pod of Job will be evicted, and no Pod will be recreated.